John Huston: 1967–1969: Involvement with the Irish film industry

-Fat City (1972)
+1972–1987: Later career and final films

 After several films that were not well received, Huston returned to critical acclaim with Fat City.
 Based on Leonard Gardner's 1969 novel of the same name, it was about an aging, washed-up alcoholic boxer in Stockton, California, trying to get his name back on the map, while having a new relationship with a world-weary alcoholic.
 It also featured an amateur boxer trying to find success in boxing.
 The film was nominated for several awards.
 It starred Stacy Keach, a young Jeff Bridges, and Susan Tyrrell; she was nominated for an Academy Award for Best Supporting Actress.
 Roger Ebert stated Fat City was one of Huston's best films, giving it four out of four stars.

-The Man Who Would Be King (1975)

 Perhaps Huston's most highly regarded film of the 1970s, The Man Who Would Be King was both a critical and commercial success.
 Huston had been planning to make this film since the '50s, originally with his friends Humphrey Bogart and Clark Gable.
 Eventually, the lead roles went to Sean Connery and Michael Caine.
-The movie was filmed on location in North Africa.
+The movie was partly filmed on location in Morocco and the French Alps.
 The film was praised for its use of old-fashioned escapism and entertainment.
 Steven Spielberg has cited the film as one of the inspirations for his film Raiders of the Lost Ark.